Apprenticeships

 Cover letter

-– Indicate earliest date available and latest departure date.
+– One (1) page.
+Indicate earliest date available and latest departure date.
 Glimmerglass start dates are often more flexible than end dates.
 Applications that have start and end dates significantly outside of the dates provided below will not be considered.

 Resume

-– Include mailing address, telephone number, e-mail address, education (post high school, if applicable), work and internship experience (with dates).
-Multiple single page resumes recommended when applying for multiple Apprenticeship positions.
+– One (1) page.
+Include telephone number, e-mail address, education (post high school, if applicable), work and internship experience (with dates).
+You can apply for up to three different Apprenticeships.
+Multiple single-page resumes are recommended when applying for multiple Apprenticeship positions.

 References